dendronhq/dendron-site/vault/dendron.topic.seed-bank.quickstart.md

 ### Adding a seed to an existing workspace
 _In this example,_ `dendron.dendron-site` _is the name of the seed.
 Replace this string with your desired seed._

-1. Open the command palette and run [[Seed Add|dendron.topic.commands#seed-add]].
+1. Open the command palette and run [[Seed Add|dendron.ref.commands#seed-add]].
 In the dropdown, select `dendron.dendron-site`
 1. Wait for the seed to be imported.
-After the import, run [[Reload Index|dendron.topic.commands#reload-index]] for Dendron to index the seed.
+After the import, run [[Reload Index|dendron.ref.commands#reload-index]] for Dendron to index the seed.

 ## CLI